jamirand1189/jamirand1189/README.md

 - 👋 Hi, I’m @jamirand1189
 - 👀 I’m interested in API's and Data Analysis
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on SOAP Api Development and/or Standalone Api development.
+- 💞️ I’m looking to collaborate on SOAP API Development and/or Standalone API development.
 - 📫 How to reach me: via LinkedIn at javier-miranda-3908b6147/
 - ⚡ Fun fact: born and raised in El Salvador.